 Outlays for Federal Grants to State and Local Governments 1902-2018

 To learn more, and to access current data, we recommend users visit the Reg Stats resource at the Regulatory Studies Center, George Washington University.
-This collection is one of the best resources available online to find accessible charts and supporting data.
+This collection is available free online and is a good resource for accessible charts and supporting data.

 The following dashboard is a sample, adapted from data collected and organized by the Regulatory Studies Center.
 Our selection focuses on four proxies of regulatory activity and growth: Economically Significant Rules, Pages in the Federal Register, Agency Budget Outlays, and FTE Agency Personnel.

 Regulatory Studies Center

 George Washington University

 How can we best analyze the effects of regulation - costs and benefits - over time?
 This is an especially thorny issue, which requires sophisticated analysis and nuanced qualitative interpretation.
 Regulatory Federalism raises similar questions about the Constitutional foundations of federal regulation itself.
 Is it possible to provide a measure the constitutionality of regulations over time?

 To answer this question, regulations scholar and historian Clyde Wayne Crews has developed a novel, innovative Unconstitutionality Index.
 It measures the ratio of rules issued by agencies relative to laws passed by Congress and signed by the president.

 The following chart is a recreation of Crews' innovative work.
 While Crews acknowledges that there are no clear trends in the data, and while he admits that there are "unavoidable complexities" in trying to measure the Unconstitutionality of rules, his work does provide empirical validation of the claim that there has been a significant shift in lawmaking from Congress to agencies.

 Rules by Agencies Relative to Laws Passed by Congress